propelling-coding/Void-gaming-tutorial/README.md

 # Eync - IMPORTANT!!!

-For whatever reason, fsync and esync are not configured on void, which leads to many games being unable to run.
-This is because they both replaced by NTsync, which is now installed into the linux kernel, however if it fails, a fallback is necessary.
+For whatever reason, esync is not configured on void, which leads to many games being unable to run.
+This is because it has been replaced by NTsync, which is now installed into the Linux kernel, however if it is incompatible, a fallback is necessary.
 To configure these, you must raise the vm.max_map_count, and the nofile limit.

-This can sometimes be system-dependent on how you do this.
-I will write how I did this below.
-It may necessary to look online for other solutions.

 Firstly, insert vm.max_map_count=262144 in the file /etc/sysctl.conf.
 Then, run sudo sysctl -p, which will update the config.
 Finally, run cat /proc/sys/vm/max_map_count, which should print 262144.